Riley Greene Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 12th in MLB.
+- The pitching staff for the Orioles has a collective 9.1 K/9, which ranks 11th in the league.

-- The Orioles have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).
+- Orioles pitchers combine to allow 27 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- Rodriguez gets the start for the Orioles, his fifth of the season.
-He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.
+- The Orioles will send Kremer (2-0) to the mound to make his sixth start of the season.
+He is 2-0 with a 6.20 ERA and 19 strikeouts through 24 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Wednesday when the right-hander tossed 2/3 innings against the Boston Red Sox while giving up hits.
+- The right-hander last appeared on Monday against the Boston Red Sox, when he threw 5 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 23-year-old has an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .273 against him.
+- The 27-year-old has an ERA of 6.20, with 6.9 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.